-Calls cost 7p per minute, plus your operator’s access charge.
-This is a call forwarding service which will connect you directly to the official helpline for all Tax Credit enquiries.
+Calls are charged at your operator’s rate.
+This is the official helpline for all Tax Credit enquiries.

 HMRC regulates and ensures the collection of tax throughout the UK.
 Taxes are paid by those that are employed, over the age of 16 and earning above a certain amount.
 Tax credits are a benefit where part of your tax is returned due to specific circumstances.

 For any questions regarding tax credit benefits, how to claim, how much you could get, complaints to HMRC or any general enquires, contact HMRC on the telephone number above.
 This phone number will direct you to a member of the team who will be happy to help.

 It is possible to manage your tax credits using your online account.
 From here you can update personal information, inform HMRC of changes in your circumstances, find out when you will be paid and how much you could be awarded.
 Before you access your online account, you will need to have your National Insurance number to hand.

 Speak to an advisor via telephone to update information, circumstances, how much you will be paid and for all general enquires.
 Call the HMRC Contact Number below for further information or advice:

 If you are calling from outside of the UK then you will need to use the following contact number: